ricmua/ros_force_dimension/doc/markdown/gravity_compensation.md

 the robot, and how it is set up, this might cause the end effector to rise toward the top of the workspace.
-If this does not happen, then increase the effector mass parameter by small increments -- re-issuing the force command for each parameter change -- until the end effector moves upward.
+If this does not happen, then increase the effector mass parameter by small increments -- re-issuing the force command for each parameter change -- until the end effector is observed to move upward.

 To confirm the effect, disable gravity compensation: